← Back to Research

 Film directors have known this for a century.
 A low-angle shot makes a character appear powerful, dominant, threatening.
 A high-angle shot makes them vulnerable, diminished, exposed.
 Your brain responds to these compositional cues before conscious thought kicks in.

-Now apply this to AI art.
 The compositions you're drawn to aren't accidents.
-They're preferences—and preferences have meaning.
+They're preferences — and preferences have meaning.

 Beyond the Frame: What the Research Shows

-And 55% of people who feel dominant during sex also experience that dominance in their relationships outside the bedroom.
+55% of people who feel dominant during sex also experience that dominance in their relationships outside the bedroom.
 46% of those who feel submissive report the same pattern.
 Sexual preferences don't exist in isolation.
-They're connected to how we navigate power everywhere.

 Which brings us back to what you're looking at.